 Frequently asked questions…

 What camera do you use?
 I always say it’s not the camera, it’s the artist!
 You can do beautiful work with the most basic of cameras – truly!
-But if you really are curious about what my favorite camera is, or what lenses I use, or what camera bags I favor, or what books I read, click here!
+But if you really are curious about what my favorite camera is, or what lenses I use, or what camera bags I favor, or what books I read, click here to view a collection of affiliate links, and I’ll receive a small commission on anything you purchase.

 How did you get started as a photographer?
 I took my first job in a studio in 1994.
 I knew nothing when I started, but it was a simple setup, so it didn’t take long to learn their system and start getting good results.
 But I got bored with set-it-and-forget-it studio photography really quickly!
 I wanted to play and experiment and do new things.
 So in 1995 I took my first photography class, and by 1996 I was shooting professionally on my own.
 I continued to take photography classes for close to ten years at one college and two universities.
 I loved school, and there’s no better way to get a well-rounded education as a photographer.
 Talent is important, of course, but education helps you make the most of that talent.
 I don’t regret one moment I spent learning.